AlexanderKidd/FactoidL/README.md

 ## How To Use
 Normally, extensions are packed to obfuscate code and so it is condensed into a neat package for downloading from say, the Chrome Web Store.
+The official release can be found here: https://chrome.google.com/webstore/detail/factoidl-beta/kilmdgadjedfbopcfbffaeodhamgiadp.
 The instructions to add this extension "unpacked" are as follows:

 1. Download all of the files in this repo to a local directory on your computer.
 2. Enable Developer Mode in the latest version of Chrome.
 It is found under Settings -> Extensions -> Check Developer Mode.